Lakshmi Baramma: Crossover

 The serials Kulavadhu and Lakshmi Baramma were interconnected for months together in the quest to find the missing daughter of the character Gombe.
-The girl who was missing was being taken care of by the family in Kulavadhu serial.
-And, finally, the important characters from both serials come together for a while till the missing girl's episode gets over.
+The girl who was missing was being taken care of by the family in Kulavadhu serial and finally, the important characters from both serials come together for a while till the missing girl's episode gets over.

-Years after end of the daily soap, it made a Mahansangama episode with Nammane Yuvarani for Dasara.
-Both families met at Lakshmi Baramma set.